Special Weather Statement issued for Owl Creek and Bridger Mountains, Southwest Big Horn Basin by NWS - News Break

 Special Weather Statement issued for Owl Creek and Bridger Mountains, Southwest Big Horn Basin by NWS

-Effective: 2021-07-12 12:25:00 MDT Expires: 2021-07-12 21:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Brief, heavy rainfall is occurring with this storm.
-Target Area: Owl Creek and Bridger Mountains; Southwest Big Horn Basin SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN HOT SPRINGS COUNTY UNTIL 900 PM MDT At 817 PM MDT, Doppler radar was tracking a strong thunderstorm near Hot Springs State Park, or near Thermopolis, moving east at 30 mph.
-Half inch hail and winds in excess of 40 mph will be possible with this storm.
-This storm will remain over mainly rural areas of southeastern Hot Springs County, including the following locations...
-Hot Springs County Fairgrounds.alerts.weather.gov
+Effective: 2021-07-13 13:25:00 MDT Expires: 2021-07-13 15:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Owl Creek and Bridger Mountains; Southwest Big Horn Basin SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL HOT SPRINGS COUNTY UNTIL 345 PM MDT At 319 PM MDT, Doppler radar was tracking a strong thunderstorm 14 miles south of Meeteetse, moving east at 40 mph.
+Nickel size hail and winds in excess of 40 mph will be possible with this storm.
+This storm will remain over mainly rural areas of north central Hot Springs County, including the following locations...
+Grass Creek.alerts.weather.gov

 Comments / 0